Saamnuur/Memory-Game/README.md

 - The first being when a match is found, an alert is triggered and the user is informed that they have found a match.
 - When a match has not been found, an alert is triggered and the user is informed that they have not found a match and to try again.
 - When they have clicked the same card, an alert is triggered and the user is informed that they have clicked the same card twice.
+#### Footer
+The footer section includes relevant links to social media sites, this encourages the user to stay connected.
+Each link will open a new tab allowing for easy navigation and not having to lose anything that may of been saved on the game page.
+#### Features Left to Implement
+There are a few features that I would like to implement in the future, such as:
+- Different games, I would like the site to have a variety of different memory games so that users have a choice in which game they wish to play.
+The games would also be group together based on what they test, for example, audio tests would all be in one catogory, images test and text test, etc.
 ### Structure
 ### Skeleton
 ### Surface